Relaxation, exercise, biofeedback for migraine… it’s all great but why is it so difficult to stick to it?

 Diet: Diets attract many people, but they are often fads, and the evidence for a food solution to migraine is still limited.
 The best advice is to eat regularly and sensibly and don’t drive yourself crazy with the next “miracle” diet.

 Relaxation, Cognitive Behavioral Therapy, Biofeedback, and Trigger Management: All of these behavioral approaches are supported by a strong scientific background.
-Please see our pages on these topics (PROVIDE LINKS).
+Please see our posts on these topics.

 Mindfulness Based Stress Reduction: Mindfulness is also under study for migraine.
 It has been shown to work well for anxiety and chronic pain.